 "9/11 Conspiracy Theories - The 9/11 Truth Movement in Perspective," by Phil Molé.
 Skeptic. vol. 12, number 4, 2006. e-Skeptic version

-See also Shermer's 9/11 Truthers Foiled by 12/25 Attack What was that sewn up in [Umar Farouk Abdulmutallab's] underwear, the same superthermite that Bush operatives used to bring down the World Trade Center buildings with planted explosive devices?
+9/11 Truthers Foiled Again by Michael Shermer: What was that sewn up in [Umar Farouk Abdulmutallab's] underwear, the same superthermite that Bush operatives used to bring down the World Trade Center buildings with planted explosive devices?